HieuPhan33/MaskGAN/README.md

 ![Result](./imgs/results.jpg)

 The repository offers the official implementation of our paper in PyTorch.
 The next reflects some results of using **MaskGAN** in different benchmarks.
+Results are shown over original values on radiometric values for MRI and Hounsfield unit (HU) for CT scans.

 | Data | Sample | MAE | SSIM | PSNR |  Weights     |